 Any time a server maker comes into the global market and bypasses Cisco Systems, Lenovo, and IBM to become the third largest seller of machines in the world, you should pay attention.
 This is precisely what Inspur Information, the server unit of Chinese IT supplier Inspur Group, has accomplished, and it has done so with a combination of joint engineering with customers, high volume economics, and tight partnerships such as the one that the company has with server chip and chipset maker Intel.

-Inspur has more than tripled its server revenues in 2020 to $7.7 billion from levels it had only four years earlier, driven in part by key server supplier relationships with the big three hyperscalers in China – Alibaba, Baidu, and Tencent – as well as an expanding presence in North America, Europe, and Africa.
-In early 2018, according to market data from IDC, Inspur was roughly the same size as a growing Lenovo, which has since plateaued, and in a dead heat with IBM and Cisco, both which Inspur has left in the dust.
+Inspur has more than tripled its server revenues between 2017 and 2020, hitting $7.7 billion last year.
+This growth has been driven in part by key server supplier relationships with the big three hyperscalers in China – Alibaba, Baidu, and Tencent – as well as an expanding presence in North America, Europe, and Africa.
+In early 2018, according to market data from IDC, Inspur was roughly the same size as a growing Lenovo, which has since plateaued, and was in a dead heat with IBM and Cisco Systems, both of which Inspur has absolutely left in the dust.
 If current trends persist, in another four years Inspur will rival the server market leaders Dell Technologies and Hewlett Packard Enterprise.

 One of the secrets to Inspur’s success, as Rong Shen, vice president and general manager of the server product line at Inspur Information, tells The Next Platform, is its Joint Design Manufacturing, or JDM, approach, which brings together the best elements of an OEM and ODM under the same roof to serve customers.
 In the wake of the launch of the “Ice Lake” Xeon SP processors from Intel, we sat down with Shen and Anurag Handa, vice president in the Cloud and Enterprise Solutions of Intel’s Data Platforms Group, to talk about these new processors and the Inspur M6 server line that uses them.